mafik/gatekeeper/README.md

 During startup Gatekeeper will pick the first unconfigured network interface and manage it.
 It can be stopped at any time by pressing Ctrl+C in the terminal window.

 You can open the URL printed on the command line (usually  http://10.0.0.1:1337/) to see the web interface.
+It's alsa accessible from any computers in your LAN network.

 #### LAN interface selection